 Should I Buy Term or Permanent Life Insurance?

-In this post, we’ll review your life insurance options to help you decide which is best suited for you.
+In this post, we’ll review your life insurance options to help you decide which is perhaps best suited for your needs.

 Types of life insurance

-Term life insurance is the simplest, most affordable form of life insurance, lasting for a specific amount of time—often up to 30 years—and typically paying your designated beneficiary only if death occurs during this term (your beneficiary will not receive any benefit should you outlive the policy).
-The death benefit is paid out as a lump sum, a monthly benefit, or an annuity.
+Life insurance falls into two primary categories: “term” and “permanent.”
+Term life insurance is the simplest, most affordable form of life insurance, lasting for a specific amount of time—often up to 30 years—and typically paying designated beneficiaries only if death occurs during this term (meaning they won’t receive any benefits if one outlives the policy).
+In this case, the death benefit is paid out as a lump sum, monthly benefit, or annuity.

-Alternatively, permanent life insurance is an umbrella term for life insurance policies that don’t expire: meaning they’ll pay out regardless of when you die.
-These policies also often feature a savings component—funded by a portion of your premiums—that allows you to build or “accrue” cash value and access funds while you’re still alive.
-Due to these features, permanent life insurance policies are generally much more expensive than their term counterparts.
+Alternatively, permanent life insurance is an umbrella term for life insurance policies that don’t expire: meaning they’ll pay out regardless of when one passes away.
+These policies often also feature a savings component—funded by a portion of your premiums—that allows you to build or “accrue” cash value so you can access funds while you’re still alive.
+Permanent life insurance policies are generally much more expensive than their term counterparts due to the aforementioned features.

 Permanent life insurance variations

-The permanent life insurance category features several options including whole life, universal life, variable life, and variable universal life insurance policies.
+Permanent life insurance features several options spanning whole life, universal life, variable life, and variable universal life insurance policies.
+Let’s dig into each one…

-Whole life is the most common type of permanent life insurance policy, offering a guaranteed death benefit irrespective of when you die and premiums that remain fixed.
-They also boast a cash value component—funded from a portion of your premium payments—that often offers a guaranteed rate of return.
+Whole life is the most common type of permanent life insurance, offering a guaranteed death benefit regardless of when you die and premiums that remain fixed.
+They also boast a cash value component—funded from a portion of premium payments—that often offers a fixed interest rate that accrues on a tax-deferred basis, meaning you won’t pay income taxes on the growth of your accumulation (only when you make a withdrawal).

-Universal life policies (also called “adjustable life insurance”) offer more flexibility than whole life policies, as they allow you to raise or lower your premium payments (within certain limits) and change your death benefit as circumstances evolve.
+Universal life policies (also called “adjustable life insurance”) offer more flexibility than whole life policies, allowing you to raise or lower your premium payments (within certain limits) and change your death benefit as circumstances evolve.

-For example, you can sometimes apply money accumulated in the savings component of the account toward your premiums (assuming there is enough money in the account).
-You can also slash your premiums by reducing your death benefit or, alternatively, increase your death benefit by boosting your premiums: thus avoiding the need to purchase a new policy.
-The savings component within these types of accounts generally earns a money market rate of interest.
+For example, you can sometimes put money accumulated in the savings portion of the account toward premiums (assuming enough is available to do so).
+You can also slash your premiums by reducing your death benefit or, alternatively, increase your benefit by boosting your premiums: thus avoiding the need to purchase a new policy.

-Elsewhere, guaranteed universal life insurance (GUL) policies behave similarly to term policies in that the term ends at whatever age the policy matures.
-However, they do allow you to select coverage up to any age you specify rather than a specific term of 15, 20, or 30 years.
-While GUL policies generally offer a cash value component, they aren’t designed to build cash value; therefore, they won’t generate enough of a return to represent a worthwhile savings option.
-As a result, these types of policies are typically the least expensive form of permanent life insurance.
+Elsewhere, guaranteed universal life insurance (GUL) policies behave similarly to term policies in that the term ends whenever the policy matures; but they do allow you to select coverage up to any specified age rather than a set term of 15, 20, or 30 years.
+While GUL policies generally offer a cash value component, they aren’t designed to build cash value and therefore won’t generate enough of a return to represent a worthwhile savings option.
+These types of policies are thus typically the least expensive form of permanent life insurance.

-Variable life insurance policies resemble whole life policies but differ in that you can decide how you want to invest the cash value component of your policy.
+Finally, variable life insurance policies resemble whole life policies but differ in that policyholders can decide how to invest the cash value component of the policy.
 A variety of options—including stocks, bonds, and money market mutual funds—can help increase (or reduce) the value of the savings component within your policy.
-With variable universal life insurance policies, you’ll enjoy the features of both a variable and universal life policy (as the name implies).
+With variable universal life insurance, meanwhile, you’ll enjoy the features of both a variable and universal life policy (as the name implies).

-The primary factors that determine the cost of your premiums are the coverage amount, term length, and life expectancy (the younger you are, the less expensive the policy).
-Other determinants include your gender (men pay more than women due to their shorter average life expectancy), smoking status, and your health, occupation, and lifestyle.
+Primary factors determining the cost of premiums are the coverage amount, term length, and life expectancy (the younger you are, the less expensive the policy).
+Other determinants include gender (men pay more than women due to their shorter average life expectancy), smoking status, health, occupation, and lifestyle.

-Now, let’s run through some specific numbers based on age and gender.
-According to ValuePenguin.com, a $500,000 term life insurance policy with a 20-year term would cost a 30-year-old male, on average, $33 a month.
-For a female, that number drops to $28.
-Forty-year-old men would pay $50 versus $41 for women, and the average premium is $118 and $92, respectively, for 50 year olds.
+Let’s run through some specific scenarios based on age and gender.
+According to ValuePenguin.com, a $500,000 term life insurance policy with a 20-year term would cost a non-smoking forty-year-old man $50 versus $41 for women.
+The average premium is $118 and $92, respectively, for 50-year-olds, while the average monthly cost for 60-year-old non-smokers rings in at $318.

 Other life insurance considerations

-One way to protect loved ones is by adding an accelerated death benefit rider to your insurance policy.
-While most common for permanent life insurance policies, some insurers also offer them for term policies.
-They are sometimes added to policies at no extra cost.
+You can add an accelerated death benefit rider to your insurance policy to help protect loved ones in the event of your death.
+While most common for permanent life insurance policies overall, some insurers also offer this option for term policies (sometimes at no extra cost).

-More specifically, an accelerated death benefit rider is a provision in your policy that enables you to receive benefits (sometimes called “living benefits”) while you’re alive but deemed terminally, critically, or chronically ill.
-These can help offset financial stressors on you and your family, but know that any benefit paid for these riders will ultimately reduce your death benefit payout.
+More specifically, an accelerated death benefit rider is a policy provision that enables you to receive benefits (sometimes called “living benefits”) while you’re alive but deemed terminally, critically, or chronically ill.
+This can ultimately help offset financial stressors on both yourself and your family, but know that any benefit paid for these riders will go on to reduce your death benefit payout.

-There are also long-term care riders that allow you to pay for related expenses, also triggered for individuals who need help with two or more “activities of daily living” (ADLs).
-These are often the most expensive riders added to a policy.
+Long-term care riders that allow you to pay for related expenses, triggered for individuals who need help with two or more “activities of daily living” (ADLs), are also available as often the most expensive riders tacked onto a policy.

-Life insurance is sometimes also an efficient wealth transfer method, as death benefits paid are typically income tax-free and possibly estate tax-free if structured correctly.
-This is especially true when estates include illiquid assets: such as a family business that must be passed on.
-If your heirs are not expected to become involved in your family business, a life insurance death benefit can play a significant role as an equalizing transfer of wealth.
+Life insurance is sometimes also an efficient wealth-transfer mechanism, as death benefits paid are typically income tax-free (and possibly estate tax-free as well, if structured correctly).
+This is especially true when estates include illiquid assets; if heirs aren’t expected to involve themselves in a family business, for example, a life insurance death benefit can play a significant role as an equalizing transfer of wealth.

 How to choose between term and permanent life insurance

-If you can afford corresponding premiums, permanent life insurance policies are best suited for those seeking coverage for a longer duration or for as long as they live.
-Because they offer various features, permanent policies are also sometimes desirable for those who would appreciate the flexibility of adding these.
-Beyond this, permanent life insurance policies are often viable options for people looking to further diversify a large investment portfolio via their life insurance policy.
+Permanent life insurance policies, meanwhile, are best suited for those seeking coverage for a longer duration or for as long as they live (if you can afford corresponding premiums).
+Because they offer various features, permanent policies are also sometimes desirable for those who would appreciate their flexibility.
+Beyond this, permanent life insurance is often a viable option for those looking to further diversify a large investment portfolio via a life insurance policy.

-If you’re still uncertain of which type of policy you’ll need, know that a convertible term life insurance policy may make sense as it provides a permanent policy conversion option.
-Since your permanent policy is predicated on your original health rating, you wouldn’t need to requalify.
+If you’re still unsure of which type you’ll need, know that a convertible term life insurance policy may make sense as a permanent policy conversion option; you also wouldn’t need to requalify in this case as a permanent policy is predicated on your original health rating.

-Alternatively, you can enjoy added flexibility with some permanent life policies that allow you to add a term rider during years when you have greater financial obligations.
+You can also enjoy added flexibility with some permanent life policies that allow you to add a term rider during years when you have greater financial obligations.

-Finally, if you’re still unsure, remember you can always employ both types of policies.
+Finally, anyone still unsure should remember they can always employ both types of policies.

 In sum: term vs. whole life insurance

-Choosing between term and permanent life insurance policies ultimately comes down to your objectives.
-However, since most of your larger financial obligations will likely subside over time and their premiums are much lower, term life insurance policies are sufficient for most people.
+Choosing between term and permanent life insurance policies ultimately boils down to your objectives.
+As most larger financial obligations will likely subside over time and premiums are much lower, however, the former type typically suffices for most people.

 ———